Microsoft/azure-docs.cs-cz/articles/private-link/create-private-endpoint-storage-portal.md

     Aliases:  mystorageaccount.blob.core.windows.net
     ```
 3. Nainstalujte [Průzkumníka služby Microsoft Azure Storage](https://docs.microsoft.com/azure/vs-azure-tools-storage-manage-with-storage-explorer?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=windows).
-4. Vyberte **účty úložiště** kliknutím pravým tlačítkem myši.
+4. Select **Storage accounts** with the right-click.
-5. Vyberte **připojit k úložišti Azure**.
+5. Select **Connect to an azure storage**.
-6. Vyberte **Použít připojovací řetězec**.
+6. Select **Use a connection string**.
 7. Vyberte **Další**.
-8. Vložte připojovací řetězec vložením dříve zkopírovaných informací.
+8. Enter the connection string by pasting the information previously copied.
 9. Vyberte **Další**.
 10. Vyberte **Connect** (Připojit).
-11. Procházení kontejnerů objektů BLOB z mystorageaccount
+11. Browse the Blob containers from mystorageaccount
-12. Volitelně Vytvořte složky nebo nahrajte soubory do *mystorageaccount*.
+12. (Optionally) Create folders and/or upload files to *mystorageaccount*.
-13. Zavřete připojení ke vzdálené ploše pro *myVM*.
+13. Close the remote desktop connection to *myVM*.

-Další možnosti pro přístup k účtu úložiště:
+Additional options to access the storage account:
-- Průzkumník služby Microsoft Azure Storage je samostatná bezplatná aplikace od Microsoftu, která umožňuje vizuálně pracovat s daty Azure Storage ve Windows, macOS a Linux.
-Můžete nainstalovat aplikaci, která bude procházet soukromý obsah účtu úložiště.
+- Microsoft Azure Storage Explorer is a standalone free app from Microsoft that enables you to work visually with Azure storage data on Windows, macOS, and Linux.
+You can install the application to browse privately the storage account content.

-- Nástroj AzCopy je další možností pro vysoce výkonný přenos dat pro Azure Storage.
+- The AzCopy utility is another option for high-performance scriptable data transfer for Azure storage.
 Pomocí AzCopy můžete přenášet data do a ze služeb Blob, File a Table Storage.

 ## <a name="clean-up-resources"></a>Vyčištění prostředků
-Až budete hotovi s použitím privátního koncového bodu, účtu úložiště a virtuálního počítače, odstraňte skupinu prostředků a všechny prostředky, které obsahuje:
+When you're done using the Private Endpoint, storage account and the VM, delete the resource group and all of the resources it contains:
-1. Zadejte *myResourceGroup*@no__t – 1in **vyhledávací** pole v horní části portálu a vyberte *myResourceGroup* from výsledky hledání.
+1. Enter *myResourceGroup* in the **Search** box at the top of the portal and select *myResourceGroup* from the search results.
 2. Vyberte **Odstranit skupinu prostředků**.
-3. Zadejte *myResourceGroup* FOR **Zadejte název skupiny prostředků** a vyberte **Odstranit**.
+3. Enter *myResourceGroup* for **TYPE THE RESOURCE GROUP NAME** and select **Delete**.

 ## <a name="next-steps"></a>Další kroky
-V tomto rychlém startu jste vytvořili virtuální počítač ve virtuální síti a účtu úložiště a privátním koncovém bodu.
-Připojili jste se k jednomu virtuálnímu počítači z Internetu a zabezpečeně komunikovali s účtem úložiště pomocí privátního odkazu.
-Další informace o privátním koncovém bodu najdete v tématu [co je privátní koncový bod Azure](private-endpoint-overview.md).
+In this Quickstart, you created a VM on a virtual network and storage account and a Private Endpoint.
+You connected to one VM from the internet and securely communicated to the storage account using Private Link.
+To learn more about Private Endpoint, see [What is Azure Private Endpoint?](private-endpoint-overview.md).